Teksta versija

 3) indirectly from administrative data sources.

-(2) the statistical institution shall use administrative data sources for the production of official statistics, with the exception of the following cases:
+(2) A statistical institution shall use administrative data sources for the production of official statistics, except in the following cases:

-1) definition of statistical unit used in the administrative data sources does not comply with the definition of statistical unit used by the statistical institution;
+1) the definition of statistical unit used in the administrative data sources does not correspond to the definition of statistical unit used by the statistical institution;

-2) administrative data source indicators do not comply with the definition of indicator used by the statistical institution;
+2) the indicators of administrative data sources do not correspond to the definition of an indicator of data sources used by the statistical institution;

-3) administrative data sources use classifications, that are not compatible with the standard classifications or classifications laid down in the legal act, for the classification of data;
+3) the administrative data sources classify data using classifications that are not compatible with the standard classifications or classifications laid down in the legal acts;

-4) data from administrative data sources cannot be obtained for production of official statistics within the laid down processing and publishing time periods;
+4) the data from administrative data sources cannot be obtained within the processing and publishing periods specified for the production of official statistics;

-6) in the cases laid down in the laws and regulations the State institution or legal person governed by private law or an association of such persons are not entitled to provide the requested data to the statistical institution.
+6) in the cases laid down in the laws and regulations, a State authority, a legal person governed by private law or an association of such persons are not entitled to provide data to the statistical institution.

 Section 14.
 Data Collection from a Respondent

-(1) The statistical institution has the right to request that the respondent prepares and provides data on a statistical unit, and also restricted access information for the purpose of producing official statistics.
-The respondent shall within the laid down time period, form and volume provide true data to the statistical institution.
+(1) A statistical institution has the right to request a respondent to prepare and provide data on a statistical unit, and also restricted access information for the purpose of producing official statistics.
+The respondent shall, within the time limit, in the form and to the extent specified by the statistical institution, provide true data thereto.
 Upon a request of the statistical institution, the respondent shall provide written or oral explanations for the provided data.

-(2) Upon a request of the Bureau in the event laid down in Section 8, Paragraph one, Clause 5 of this Law, a private individual is obliged to allow to observe the actual prices and provide truthful and complete basic information on prices and tariffs.
-The term "basic information" within the meaning of this Paragraph includes prices and weights of goods and services needed for price statistics and weights reflecting the consumption level, time and structure according to the price characteristics.
+(2) Upon a request of the Bureau in the event laid down in Section 8, Paragraph one, Clause 5 of this Law, a private individual has the obligation to allow to observe the actual prices and provide truthful and complete basic information on prices and tariffs.
+Within the meaning of this Paragraph, the term "basic information" includes all the prices and weights of goods and services which are reflecting the consumption level, time and structure of these goods or services according to the price characteristics and which are needed for the calculation of price statistics.

-(3) The statistical institution shall notify regarding obligation to provide data in accordance with Paragraph one of this Section at least 20 days prior to data provision deadline, except cases where the data are requested for household surveys, in sample surveys of natural persons, and also in case of census.
+(3) A statistical institution shall notify of the obligation to provide data in accordance with Paragraph one of this Section at least 20 days before the data provision deadline, except when the data are requested for household surveys, in sample surveys of natural persons, and also in case of census.

-(4) A respondent has the right to receive the following information from the statistical institution:
+(4) A respondent has the right to receive the following information from a statistical institution:

 1) the legal basis of the data request;

-3) if the official statistics survey is to be carried out in the form of an interview - obligations and rights of the person conducting the interview.
+3) if the official statistics survey is to be carried out in the form of an interview, the obligations and rights of the person conducting the interview.

 Section 15.
-Data Collection from Administrative Data Sources and Cooperation with State Institution in Charge of Administrative Data Sources
+Data Collection from Administrative Data Sources and Cooperation with State Authorities in Charge of Administrative Data Sources

-(1) A State institution upon a substantiated request of the statistical institution shall disclose information regarding data it processes in its administrative data sources in order for the statistical institution to evaluate options for using the respective data for production of official statistics.
+(1) A State authority and a legal person governed by private law shall, upon a substantiated request of a statistical institution, disclose thereto information on the data it processes in its administrative data sources so that the statistical institution to evaluate the possibilities for using the respective data in the production of official statistics.

 1) the legal basis of the data request;

-(4) A State institution, maintaining, planning, implementing and improving administrative data source structure and content, shall create data source so that the data meet the needs of production of official statistics and that they can be provided to the statistical institution for production of official statistics.
-Compliance of the data with the needs of production of official statistics shall be assessed in accordance with types of data non-compliance laid down in Section 13, Paragraph two of this Law.
+(4) A State authority shall, while maintaining, planning, implementing and improving the structure and content of administrative data sources, create these data sources so that the data would meet the needs of the production of official statistics and they could be provided to statistical institutions for the production of official statistics.
+Conformity of the data to the needs of the production of official statistics shall be assessed in accordance with types of data non-conformity laid down in Section 13, Paragraph two of this Law.

 Section 16.
 Research for Development of New Statistics and Standards in the Field of Statistics

-(1) The statistical institution has the right to conduct research to develop new standards in the field of statistics or statistics, not included in the Official Statistics Programme, and to decide regarding the inclusion of such statistics in this Programme.
+(1) A statistical institution has the right to conduct research to develop new standards in the field of statistics or statistics not included in the Official Statistics Programme and to decide on the inclusion of such statistics in this Programme.

 Section 17.
 Data Processing and Statistical Confidentiality

-(2) The data may be modified, supplemented or combined with other data available to the statistical institution, as well as re-used for the production of other official statistics.
+(2) The data may be modified, supplemented or combined with other data available to a statistical institution, and also re-used for the performance of the statutory tasks for the production of official statistics or data processing.

-(3) In using data, the statistical institution has the right to establish and maintain statistical registers for the production of official statistics.
+(3) While using data, a statistical institution has the right to establish and maintain statistical registers for the production of official statistics.

-(4) The statistical institution shall determine the data storage duration, by taking into account the needs for production of official statistics.
+(4) A statistical institution shall determine the data storage duration by taking into account the needs for the production of official statistics.

-(5) Data of a natural person obtained for the production of official statistics shall be anonymised immediately after collection, testing and linking thereof, except the case where personal data are still required for production of official statistics.
+(5) Data of a natural person collected for the production of official statistics shall be anonymised immediately after collection, testing and linking thereof, except in the case where personal data are still required for the production of official statistics.
 The statistical institution shall ensure that the identifying data are stored safely and separately from other data.

-(6) The statistical institution shall take all the necessary measures to prevent unauthorised access to data, data modification or dissemination, accidental or unauthorised destruction.
+(6) A statistical institution shall take all the necessary measures to prevent unauthorised access to data, their modification or dissemination, accidental or unauthorised destruction.

-(7) Employees of the statistical institution shall not disclose data or any other restricted access information coming to their knowledge in the performance of their service or work duties.
-This shall also apply to persons who are temporarily involved in the production of official statistics or have terminated employment or service relations.
+(7) Employees of a statistical institution are prohibited from disclosing data or any other restricted access information brought to their knowledge through the performance of their service or work duties.
+The provisions of this Paragraph shall also apply to persons who are temporarily involved in the production of official statistics or with whom employment or service relations have been terminated.

 Section 18.
-The Rights of Private Individual and State Institution to Get Acquainted with Data
+Rights of Private Individual and State Authority to Become Acquainted with Data

-(1) Private individual and State institution have the right to turn to the statistical institution and get acquainted with the data collected on them and stored in the information system of the statistical institution, and also request the data to be updated.
+(1) A private individual and State authority have the right to turn to a statistical institution and become acquainted with the data collected on them and stored in the information system of the statistical institution, and also request the data to be updated.

-(2) The statistical institution shall refuse to update data if the request of the private individual or State institution is unreasoned due to factual or legal reasons.
+(2) A statistical institution shall refuse to update data if the request of a private individual or State authority is unjustified due to factual or legal reasons.

 Section 19.
 Dissemination of Official Statistics

-(1) The statistical institution shall disseminate official statistics in a way that does not allow either directly or indirectly identify a private individual or a State institution in cases other than those laid down in Section 25 of this Law.
+(1) A statistical institution shall disseminate official statistics in a way that does not allow to, either directly or indirectly, identify a private individual or State authority, except in the cases laid down in Section 25 of this Law.

-(2) The statistical institution shall publish the official statistics which have been produced within the framework of the Official Statistics Programme in a publicly available form and by a predetermined deadline on the portal of official statistics.
-Until the moment of publication of official statistics this statistics shall not be published.
+(2) A statistical institution shall publish the official statistics which have been produced thereby within the framework of the Official Statistics Programme in a publicly available form and by a predetermined deadline on the portal of official statistics.
+Until the moment of publication of official statistics, this statistics shall not be published.

-(3) The statistical institution in order to meet the public needs for official statistics, has the right to disseminate this statistics in other ways.
+(3) In order to meet the public needs for official statistics, a statistical institution has the right to disseminate this statistics in other ways.

 Section 20.
 Portal of Official Statistics

-(1) Official statistics, metadata and calendar of publishing of official statistics of all statistical institutions shall be published on the portal of official statistics, the operation of which technically and organisationally is ensured by the Bureau.
+(1) Official statistics, metadata and calendar of publishing of official statistics of all statistical institutions shall be published on the portal of official statistics the technical and organisational operation of which shall be ensured by the Bureau.

-(2) The Cabinet shall determine the technical requirements of the portal of official statistics, and also requirements for publication and maintenance of official statistics.
+(2) The Cabinet shall determine the technical requirements for the portal of official statistics and also requirements for the publication and keeping of official statistics.

 Section 21.
 Statistical Classifications